dominicprior/notes/README.md

 I'm learning from https://javascript.info/, which looks like the JavaScript equivalent of https://docs.python.org/3/tutorial/index.html.

-## Things that are better in JavaScript than in Python

-The Chrome console seems more friendly than the Python command prompt.
-For example, multiline input with shift+enter looks neat.

 ## Gotchas

 JavaScript sometimes [fails to assume a semicolon](https://javascript.info/structure#semicolon) where it is really needed.
 Here's an example: